 A corset takes the bustier to the next level.
 They are tighter and stronger, with stiffer boning and a laced closure that gives the wearer an uber-flattering hourglass figure.
 Think classic pinup girl.

 Essentially a smaller version of a corset.
 A waist cincher also features vertical boning and a lace-up or hook and eye closure, but it begins at the ribs and ends above the hips.
-The effect when tightened is just reduction of the waist at its naturally smallest point.
+The effect when tightened is just a reduction of the waist at its naturally smallest point.

 Cute, often lace, low-rise, hip-hugging panties.
 These guys offer more coverage than other panty types.

-The concept here is the same – the buttocks is left exposed – but the execution is slightly different.
+The concept here is the same – the buttocks are left exposed – but the execution is slightly different.
 Both have a triangular front panel, but a thong has slightly more fabric in the back while a g-string has just what the name implies: a thin string.